toschoch/docker-rsync/README.md

 Overview
 --------
 Rsync connection containers from/to for blob storage upload to server.
-A compose file with a test setup and customized containers
+A compose file with a test setup and customized containers.

 Change-Log
 ----------